 We ended up loading our own bags and getting soaked in the process.

-It was the first time I've ever had something like this happen with a private transfer though, so I'd still recommend booking one if you want to travel hassle-free.
-Perhaps just book another one than we did.
+It was the first time I've ever had something like this happen with a private transfer though, so I recommend booking one if you want to travel hassle-free.
+Perhaps just book a different one.

 This one gets great reviews.
 A driver will meet you at the airport and help you with your bags.
-The car can take up to 6 people and all fees are included.
+The car can take up to six people, and all fees are included.

 Stay connected when visiting Hong Kong

-One of the reasons I chose the Kewgreen as our hotel, was because it provided us with a phone with free data to use during our stay.
-It allowed us to use Google Maps easily to get around and I could also turn the phone into a hotspot so I could easily look up other things on my own phone, which I was more used to using.
+One of the reasons I chose the Kewgreen as our hotel was because it provided us with a phone with free data to use during our stay.
+It allowed us to use Google Maps easily to get around, and I could also turn the phone into a hotspot to easily look up other things, which I was more familiar with.

-None of the other hotels I looked at at the time offered this, though, so if you do want to stay connected while you're in Hong Kong, I highly recommend you either get a local sim card or a portable WiFi device.
+None of the other hotels I looked at at the time offered this, though, so if you want to stay connected while you're in Hong Kong, I highly recommend getting a local sim card or a portable WiFi device.

-I've been using Skyroam for several years now and also took my Skyroam device on this trip to use in Australia, which is where we went after Hong Kong.
-Skyroam offers both day passes and monthly subscriptions providing you with 4G throughout your trips.
+I've been using Solis Wifi for several years and took my Solis Wifi device on this trip to use it in Brisbane, Australia, where we went after Hong Kong.
+Solis Wifi offers both day passes and monthly subscriptions, providing you with 4G throughout your travels.

-And that's it!
-I hope these Hong Kong travel tips have helped answer the questions of where to go in Hong Kong will help you plan your own trip there :)
+I hope this list of things to do in Hong Kong has helped answer the questions of where to and give you an idea of how to plan your own trip there.

 PIN FOR LATER